asiratongue/intermediate-backend-projects/Workout_Tracker/README.md

 there is some data and users already within the database, credentials can be found within the example_commands.txt from respective django apps.

 **Troubleshooting:**
-To clear redis broker
+To clear redis broker:
-redis-cli
+$ redis-cli
-FLUSHALL
+$ FLUSHALL
-exit
+$ exit

 To clear any python/celery processes that may be running in the background and interfering:
 taskkill //F //IM python.exe
 taskkill //F //IM celery.exe

 ## **Endpoints**

 ### **Users**